Tantacom/accesibilidadweb-blog/wp-content/plugins/wordpress-feed-statistics/readme.txt

 Feed Statistics is a plugin that tracks statistics for your RSS/Atom feeds, including the number of subscribers, which feed readers they're using, which posts they're viewing and which links they're clicking on.

-You have two ways to display your subscriber count.
-You can either add the following code to your theme (in your sidebar, for example):

-`<?php feed_subscribers(); ?>`

-This will display a simple "123 feed subscribers" line of text that you can markup however you want.
-If your theme is widget-compatible, you can instead use the Feed Statistics widget, which will display the same text, but inside of an easy-to-manage widget.
-(If you want to style the widget text, it is inside a tag.)
+To display your subscriber count, use the Feed Statistics widget.

 The plugin also adds a "Feed Statistics" menu to your dashboard.
 This section has four subsections: Feed Statistics (Options), Feed Readers, Post Views, and Clickthroughs.